-This is the most common form of bankruptcy in the United States and can also be called “liquidation” or “straight bankruptcy.”
-Individuals and businesses, if eligible, can file a Chapter 7 action.
-After filing, an appointed trustee sells the nonexempt assets and uses the funds from those assets to pay off creditors.
-Unlike businesses, which are discussed below, individuals are eligible for a discharge after completing a Chapter 7 action.
+This is the most common form of bankruptcy in the United States and is also referred to as “liquidation” or “straight bankruptcy.”
+Individuals and businesses, if eligible, can file a Chapter 7 proceeding under the United States Bankruptcy Code.